 Cantos Escondidos (Hidden Songs) (1995) for alto sax. or Eng. hrn., vlc. and piano.
-Commissioned by Marshal Taylor.
+Commissioned by Marshal Taylor and Charles Abramovic.
 Premiered by Marshall Taylor, Ovidio Marinescu and Charles Abramovic.
-Rock Hall, Philadelphia,1/28/97
+Rock Hall, Temple University, Philadelphia 1/28/97

 Aprisa (Swiftness) (1994) for fl., vlc. and piano.
 Dedicated and premiered by Temple University Faculty Trio.
-Cynthia Folio, fl., Jeffrey Solow, cello and Charles Abramovic, piano.
+Cynthia Folio, fl., Jeffrey Solow, vlc and Charles Abramovic, piano.
 Temple University, Philadelphia, 3/4/94

 (1991) for fl, ob., cl., hn., vl., vc., piano and two